 • APIs and mashups – can expand Moodle to the next level of learning

 The biggest challenge you will face with Moodle, and in many cases with open-source learning management systems is that you need to have strong technical skills.
 Having a skill set of using .Net, MS Office, Articulate, etc., will not work.

 Even if you have it hosted on an outside server, while it will automatically provide you with a vast amount of programming languages, typically it is not WSYWIG.

 If you host it on your own servers, you will need to have someone – a minimum of one person who knows programming languages and can customize.

-Moodle and some other open source learning management systems are not really “out of the box” solutions.
+Moodle and some other open-source learning management systems are not really “out of the box” solutions.
 They provide the features, software, etc., but their real strength is for you to customize it, and continue to tweak and you build, add on and develop.
 So, you need to have someone who can do this in your organization.
-You need someone dedicated to provide this to you, whether they are in your IS/IT areas.
+You need someone dedicated to providing this to you, whether they are in your IS/IT areas.

 • You have unlimited users, but with off the shelf courses, the same issue still applies with seat purchases.
 You still have to purchase seats for that content and that will cost.
 They will not give you unlimited seats – okay they will – but it will cost major $$$.
 For your own content/courses, it is free – so you can have unlimited users.

 • Do you have someone who can dedicate the time needed for your open source LMS/LCMS?
 At many companies, it can be difficult to have someone who has unfettered amount of time to do so, considering everything else on their plate.
 Scheduling becomes a challenge in and of itself, especially with small IS/IT departments, where the person is expected to handle multiple tasks.